Robert Manne

 Robert Michael Manne (born 31 October 1947) is an Emeritus Professor of Politics and Vice-Chancellor's Fellow at La Trobe University, Melbourne, Australia.
 He is a leading Australian public intellectual.

 Background

 Robert Manne was born in Melbourne to parents who were Jewish refugees from Europe.
 His earliest political consciousness was shaped by this fact and that both sets of grandparents were victims of The Holocaust.
 He was educated at the University of Melbourne (1966–69) (BA) (Honours thesis 1969, "George Orwell: Socialist Pamphleteer") and the University of Oxford (BPhil).
 He joined La Trobe University in Melbourne in its early years.
 He served there as a professor in politics and culture until retirement in 2012.
-He is Vice-Chancellor's Fellow and Convenor of the Ideas & Society Program at La Trobe.
+He is Vice-Chancellor's Fellow and Convenor of the Ideas and Society Program at La Trobe.

 Since 1983, he has been married to journalist and social philosopher Anne Manne (née Robinson).
 He has two daughters, including Kate Manne, a philosopher and an associate professor at Cornell University.